Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

 Conclusion

-Whether you have a budget of €500, €1,250, or €2,500, there is entry-level equipment for landscape astrophotography available in every price range.
-While the budget setup provides a solid foundation for your first astrophotos, the higher price ranges offer a significant increase in image quality and possibilities.
-Which setup you choose depends on your personal requirements and your budget.
+Whether your budget is €500, €1,250, or €2,500—there’s a suitable starter kit for landscape astrophotography in every price range.
+While the budget setup provides a solid foundation for your first astrophotos, the higher-priced options offer a significant improvement in image quality and versatility.
+Which setup you choose depends on your personal needs and your budget.

 Good luck and clear skies!